 - The Williams House is our adolescent comprehensive diagnostic assessment and treatment program.
 It focuses on intensive assessment and treatment readiness for patients age 11 through 17 who suffer with complex, co-morbid mental health issues.
 Our assessment includes social interaction and observations that help us understand a teen’s ability to manipulate abstract ideas, resilience, social intelligence and over all emotional maturity.

 - The Sibcy House is our comprehensive diagnostic assessment and treatment readiness program for adults.
 Often, patients arrive at Sibcy House with multiple diagnoses and a history of treatment attempts.
 We use proven methodologies to arrive at a conclusive diagnosis and use it to guide our patient’s individualized treatment plan.

 Progressive Team and OCD Specialists Ensure Effective Treatment

-The team at Lindner Center of HOPE is recognized for their experience, advanced training and proven results in the treatment of OCD and OCD spectrum disorders.
+An important part of your treatment is the team at Lindner Center of HOPE, recognized for their experience, advanced training and proven results in the treatment of OCD and OCD spectrum disorders.

 Team members apply their extensive experience in the treatment of child, adolescent and adult patients with OCD to accurately assess and care for patients with OCD.
 They guide: